anttikivi/unsung-anthem/docs/BUILDING.md

 * [Git](https://git-scm.com)
 * [Python](https://python.org)
   * You should prefer Python 3 over Python 2.7 as the support for Python 2 has ended.
-However, the build script also works with Python 2.7 for compatibility reasons.
+However, the build script also works with Python 2.7 to be backwards compatible.
 * A C++ compiler toolchain that supports at least C++17
   * **Linux**
     * `make`